-Air toxics, also known as hazardous air pollutants, are pollutants that EPA has identified as being known or suspected to cause cancers and other adverse health effects, including damage to the immune system, neurological problems, respiratory affects, and birth defects.
-The Clean Air Act identifies 187 air toxics associated with industrial sources, many of which are also associated with mobile sources (U.S. EPA, 2007).
-In addition, EPA identifies mobile source air toxics by evaluating the compounds emitted by mobile sources that have the potential to cause serious adverse health effects.
+Air toxics, also known as hazardous air pollutants (HAPs), are 188 pollutants that EPA has identified as being known or suspected to cause cancers and other adverse health effects, including damage to the immune system, neurological problems, respiratory effects, and birth defects.
+Most air toxics are emitted into outdoor air from anthropogenic sources, such as mobile sources and industrial sources.
+However, forest fires and other natural sources also emit air toxics.
+People exposed to air toxics at sufficient concentrations and durations may have an increased risk of getting cancer or experiencing other serious health effects.

-This indicator presents outdoor air quality trends for the subset of air toxics believed to account for the greatest nationwide excess lifetime cancer risk estimated to result from inhalation exposure to outdoor air pollution (U.S. EPA, 2011; McCarthy et al., 2009).
+This indicator presents outdoor air quality trends for the subset of air toxics believed to account for the greatest nationwide excess lifetime cancer risk estimated to result from inhalation exposure to outdoor air pollution emitted from sources of outdoor origin (U.S. EPA, 2022a; McCarthy et al., 2009; Weitekamp et al., 2021).
 Excess lifetime cancer risk refers to the additional or extra risk of developing cancer due to inhalation exposure to a toxic substance incurred over the lifetime of an individual.
-According to a recent EPA assessment, the 10 air toxics that contribute to more than 90 percent of the estimated incremental cancer risk associated with breathing outdoor air pollution are:
+According to the 2022 release of EPA’s Air Toxics Screening Assessment (AirToxScreen) (U.S. EPA, 2022a), which is based on 2018 emission inventory data, the 12 air toxics that contribute to 98.3 percent of the estimated increased cancer risk associated with breathing outdoor air pollution are:

-Sufficient ambient air monitoring data are currently available to assess nationwide outdoor air quality trends for eight of these 10 pollutants.
-Monitoring data have not been collected at enough sites and for long enough to reliably assess outdoor air quality trends for either naphthalene or for other PAHs.
-Taken together, the eight remaining air toxics account for 84 percent of the estimated nationwide incremental cancer risks associated with breathing outdoor air pollution (U.S. EPA, 2011) and these include some of the most commonly measured air toxics.
-Information on emissions sources and health effects associated with the eight air toxics considered in this indicator are available from many sources (e.g., U.S. EPA, 2012a), including Toxicological Profiles published by the Agency for Toxic Substances and Disease Registry and Toxicological Reviews available from EPA’s Integrated Risk Information System.
+This indicator presents trend data for the eight pollutants with the highest increased cancer risk and sufficient ambient air monitoring data to assess nationwide outdoor air quality trends.
+Monitoring data have not been collected at enough sites and for long enough to reliably assess outdoor air quality trends over the last decade for ethylene oxide or hexavalent chromium.
+Ambient monitoring data are not commonly measured for PAH/POM.
+Taken together, the eight air toxics displayed in this indicator account for 90.8 percent of the estimated nationwide increased cancer risks associated with breathing outdoor air pollution among the pollutants available in AirToxScreen that are known carcinogens (U.S. EPA, 2022a) and these include some of the most commonly measured air toxics in the ambient air.
+Information on emissions sources and health effects associated with the eight air toxics considered in this indicator are available from many sources (e.g., U.S. EPA, 2012), including Toxicological Profiles published by the Agency for Toxic Substances and Disease Registry and Toxicological Reviews available from EPA’s Integrated Risk Information System.

-For the organic compounds considered in this indicator, monitors measure ambient air concentrations of gases.
-For arsenic and chromium, monitors measure the amounts of these metals within particulate matter, and the available air quality measurements for these two pollutants are based on multiple particle size fractions.
-The indicator presents data for the particle size fractions currently considered in the NATTS network: arsenic trends are based on measurements of particulate matter with aerodynamic diameters of 10 microns or smaller (PM10), and hexavalent chromium trends are based on measurements of total suspended particulate (TSP).
+For all pollutants considered in this indicator except for inorganic arsenic compounds and naphthalene, monitors measure ambient air concentrations of gases.
+For inorganic arsenic compounds, monitors measure concentrations within particulate matter; and for naphthalene, the measurements consider contributions from both particulate matter and gases.
+The indicator presents data for the particle size fractions currently considered in the NATTS network: arsenic trends are based on measurements of particulate matter with aerodynamic diameters of 10 microns or smaller (PM10), and trends for the particulate form of naphthalene are based on measurements of total suspended particulate (TSP).

 Exhibit 1 summarizes outdoor air quality trends for the eight air toxics considered in this indicator, and Exhibits 2 to 9 present the trends for the individual air toxics.
-For seven out of the eight air toxics, annual average concentrations decreased over the period of record considered in the indicator (2005-2010 for arsenic and hexavalent chromium and 2003-2010 for the remaining air toxics).
-The reductions ranged from 17 percent (formaldehyde) to 54 percent (tetrachloroethylene).
-These downward trends in air toxics concentrations are generally consistent with downward trends in air toxic emissions that have been observed since 1990 (the Air Toxics Emissions indicator).
+For all eight air toxics, annual average concentrations decreased over the period of record considered in the indicator (2008-2020 for naphthalene and 2003-2020 for the remaining air toxics).
+The reductions ranged from 4 percent (for carbon tetrachloride) to 52 percent (for ethylbenzene and naphthalene).
+These downward trends in air toxics concentrations, which were all statistically significant, are generally consistent with downward trends in air toxic emissions that have been observed since 1990 (the Air Toxics Emissions indicator).

-- The data summarized in this indicator are based on the subset of monitoring sites with sufficient data over the period of record for the individual pollutants.
+The data summarized in this indicator are based on the subset of monitoring sites with sufficient data over the period of record for the individual pollutants.
 These monitoring sites are primarily (but not exclusively) located in urban areas.
-The nationwide trends presented in this indicator therefore might not accurately reflect conditions outside the monitoring areas.

-- The indicator presents trends for the eight air toxics estimated to account for most of the nationwide incremental cancer risk attributed to breathing outdoor air pollution and with data available to characterize trends.
+The indicator presents trends for the eight air toxics that account for a majority of the estimated nationwide increased cancer risk attributed to breathing outdoor air pollution emitted from sources of outdoor origin and with data available to characterize trends as modeled in AirToxScreen.
 Many additional air toxics are commonly found in outdoor ambient air.

-- To ensure that long-term trends are based on a consistent set of monitoring sites, selection criteria were applied to identify the subset of air toxics monitoring sites with sufficient data to assess trends over the period of record.
+To ensure that long-term trends are based on a consistent set of monitoring sites, selection criteria were applied to identify the subset of air toxics monitoring sites with sufficient data to assess trends over the period of record.
 Monitoring sites without sufficient data are not included in the trend analysis.
-The footnotes to the trend figures give some indication of the number of active monitoring sites that do not meet the site selection criteria.
-Uncertainty in trends is greatest for the pollutants with the fewest monitoring sites that meet the selection criteria (i.e., arsenic, hexavalent chromium).
+Nationwide trends in the distributions of average concentrations do not necessarily reflect trends at individual monitoring sites or at locations where monitoring has not occurred.

-This indicator was based on measurements of ambient air toxic concentrations from EPA’s Air Quality System (U.S. EPA, 2012b).
-The technical documentation for this indicator describes the site selection criteria and data processing methodology that were applied to generate the trend charts for the individual air toxics.
-The trends are based on the subset of monitoring stations that have sufficient data to assess trends since 2003 or 2005, depending on the pollutant.
+This indicator was based on ambient air monitoring data downloaded from EPA’s air quality trends website (Air Quality Trends Report) (U.S. EPA, 2022b).
+The technical documentation for this indicator describes the site selection criteria and data processing methodology that were applied to generate the trend charts for the individual air toxics on that website.
+The trends are based on the subset of monitoring stations that have sufficient data to assess trends since 2003 or 2008, depending on the pollutant.